ggrg/docs/ELK/kibana-user-guide.md

 ![alt text](./images/howToSaveASearch.png)

 Kibana allows you to save a search criteria.
-From the Kibana Discover page just hit the “Save” link on the top right hand corner just before the “Time Picker” icon to save your search.
-To access your saved search, hit the “Open” link.
-To delete or edit your save search hit the “Open” link and then the “Manage Saved Searches” link.
+From the Kibana Discover page just hit the "Save" link on the top right hand corner just before the "Time Picker" icon to save your search.
+To access your saved search, hit the "Open" link.
+To delete or edit your save search hit the "Open" link and then the "Manage Saved Searches" link.

 #### How to monitor transaction duration between l1p_components?

 ![alt text](./images/howToMonitorTransactionDuration.png)

-A Kibana Visualization on top of the custom l1p_index was created for this purpose and can be accessed by navigating to Kibana Visualize page and selecting the “Transaction Details” link.
+A Kibana Visualization on top of the custom l1p_index was created for this purpose and can be accessed by navigating to Kibana Visualize page and selecting the "Transaction Details" link.
 NOTE: Once the trace id is contained at all component and services logs this table will correctly display the durations.

 ### Reference to Kibana's Official Documentation